datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect2_effort_estimation.md

 ## Expert judgement

 Ask an important looking person to pull a suitable guesstimation out of his pocket.
-Research show that expert judgement in practice often is based on *analogy*.[citation needed]
+Research show that expert judgment in practice often is based on *analogy*.[citation needed]

 How to?
 First, find the right people (people with experience from similar